Work with a psychiatrist who takes the time to get to know you.

 • Consultation Services

-I provide various consultations for anyone interested in my expertise in psychiatric diagnosis, medication management, and therapy.
+I offer consultations for psychiatric diagnosis, medication management, and therapy.

 • Psychiatric Services for Ongoing Management